-Protect your newest family member with an id tag.
+Protect your newest family member with an id tag and a pet insurance policy.
 When your kitten is getting used to his new digs, he is more likely to wander off and get lost.
 For options for identification, check out PetMD’s slideshow, Five Common Methods of Pet ID.

 Rid your home of potential dangers.
 Think about how you’d childproof your home.
 Secure loose cords, window shades, and/or broken window screens.
 Kittens and cats like to hide in tight spots, so make sure they will not get stuck.
 Also make sure to cover outlets.
 Remember that certain plants, such as poinsettias and lilies, are poisonous to cats.
 Kittens like to chew on plants to aid in their digestion, so make sure you do not have any plants in or around your home that would harm your kitten.
 For more information on the plants to avoid see PetMD’s interactive slideshow.

 Engage your family.
 Adopting a new furry member should be a family affair.
 Get your family involved in playing with your kitten, feeding him, and giving lots of cuddles.

 Play, play, play!
 PetMD’s article, How to Exercise and Play with Your Cat recommends playing with your cat with toys for at least 10-15 minutes a few times each day.
 Never let your cat or kitten play with your hands directly, always with a toy.